Agency reporting

 A conservative reporting guardrail

 The safest public claim is agency-ready, client-facing reporting.
-Avoid stronger white-label promises unless they are separately verified in product and pricing copy.
+Avoid stronger white-label promises, and keep Prospect Audit outputs distinct from managed-domain fix packs unless they are separately verified in product and pricing copy.

 Client review flow